amjadiftikhar/github_users/README.md

 Hello!

 Thank for giving me this opportunity to solve this interesting assignment.
 I enjoyed a lot working with the assignment.
-There could be many approaches can be take and of course

 # Task description